House GOP stalls Iran, Russia sanctions, blames procedure

-WASHINGTON (AP) — House Republicans are stalling a hugely popular bill to slap Iran and Russia with economic sanctions over a procedural issue they’re blaming the Senate for creating.
+WASHINGTON (AP) — House Republicans are stalling a hugely popular bill to slap Iran and Russia with economic sanctions over a procedural issue that they’re blaming the Senate for creating.

-Speaking to reporters Wednesday, Majority Leader Kevin McCarthy says “the problem is the Senate screwed up.”
+“The problem is the Senate screwed up,” Majority Leader Kevin McCarthy told reporters Wednesday.

-At issue is a constitutional requirement that legislation involving revenue originate in the House.
+At issue is a constitutional requirement that legislative measures involving revenue originate in the House.
+The sanctions bill was crafted by the Senate, which passed the measure overwhelmingly last week 98-2 and then sent it to the House for action.

-The sanctions bill was crafted by the Senate, which passed the measure overwhelmingly last week and then sent it to the House for action.
+McCarthy said the Senate can repair the bill or the House can write its own sanctions legislation.
+But he didn’t provide a timetable for either pathway or specify the provisions in the Senate bill that caused the breach.

 Most Read Stories